 - Reduced costs: The use of digital technologies allows companies to quickly visualize malfunctions and consequently anticipate potential risks.
 Businesses can thus accelerate decision-making to increase profitability.

 - Improves productivity: These tools help to streamline companies’ workflow and improve productivity.
 Automating many manual and repetitive tasks and integrating databases across an organization allows employees to work more efficiently and save time.

 - Improved customer satisfaction with data: Data has made it possible to understand and analyze customer behavior.
 By better understanding your customer and their needs, you can create a business strategy based on their interests and expectations.
 By using both structured data (for example, personal information collected from customers) and unstructured data (for example, KPIs from social networks), you can personalize your offers and increase your sales.
 Data allows you to create more relevant, personalized, and agile content.

 The driving force behind digital transformation

-Mobile technology, artificial intelligence, cloud computing and social networks (amongst other aspects of the digital revolution) have radically changed the way in which customers exchange information with companies.
+Mobile technology, artificial intelligence, cloud computing, and social networks (amongst other aspects of the digital revolution) have radically changed how customers exchange information with companies.
 As a result, the type and quality of products and services have also transformed to meet the new consumer expectations and needs.

-Customers, be it B2C or B2B, expect organizations to be responsive, to offer them a personalized experience and to provide products that meet their demands.
+Customers, be it B2C or B2B, expect organizations to be responsive, offer them a personalized experience, and provide products that meet their demands.
 They expect to navigate on intuitive and easy-to-use digital platforms as well as be able to interact digitally at any time from any device.

 Challenges to overcome